 Welcome to my latest Link Love post!

-Link Love is simply three links about weddings, wedding vows, ceremonies, or Savannah, GA that caught my eye recently and I want to share with y’all.
+Link Love is simply links about weddings, wedding vows, ceremonies, or Savannah, GA that caught my eye recently and I want to share with y’all.
 I aim to share stories, tips, and information that will interest you and help you plan your wedding or elopement!

 Fascinating survey data on what people think these days about changing your last name after a marriage.
 The trend shows that more women are electing to change their name compared to 20 years ago.